CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Elements of CRABS

 CRABS makes three basic assumptions about the code in Python notebooks relevant to the syntactic phase.
 First, execution flow follows a strict top-to-bottom order, starting from an initial state with all variables, imports, and other runtime information cleared from memory.
 Second, all code is reachable.
 And third, function and class names are not reused as variable names or vice versa (see Appendix~\ref{appendix:distinct-data-and-code-names}).
-In addition, our current implementation has three further limitations.
-Global variables that are accessed or modified within a function, without being explicitly passed as arguments, will not be recognized as data inputs or data output candidates by our system on this basis (see Appendix~\ref{appendix:handle-funcs}).
-Lines of code employing languages other than Python, e.g., shell commands invoked using the \textit{!} syntax, or \textit{IPython} magic commands invoked using the \textit{\%} syntax are not taken into account (see Appendix~\ref{appendix:mixed-code-issue}).
-A final limitation related to shared data references (aliased variables) is more complex.
-This issue arises when multiple variables reference the same mutable object in memory, and one of them is modified in place.
+In addition, our current implementation has four further limitations.
+Global variables that are accessed or modified within a function, without being explicitly passed as arguments, will not be recognized on this basis as data inputs or data output candidates by our system (see Appendix~\ref{appendix:handle-funcs}).
+Lines of code employing languages other than Python, e.g., shell commands invoked using the \textit{!} syntax, or \textit{IPython} magic commands invoked using the \textit{\%} syntax are ignored (see Appendix~\ref{appendix:mixed-code-issue}).
+A third limitation related to shared data references (aliased variables) is more complex.
+This issue arises when multiple variables reference the same mutable object in memory, and the object is modified.
 For example, the first code cell in Figure~\ref{fig:shared_reference} defines two \textit{Pandas} DataFrames, \texttt{train} and \texttt{test}.
 The \texttt{datasets} object is a list that references two mutable objects, \texttt{train} and \texttt{test}.
-In the second code cell, the \texttt{train} is modified in place which results in a change in \texttt{datasets}.
+In the second code cell, \texttt{train} is modified in place, resulting in an implicit change in \texttt{datasets}.
 We define this phenomenon as hidden modifications, wherein a variable name (i.e., \texttt{datasets}) is not explicitly written in a code cell but should still be considered a data output candidate.
 The current implementation of CRABS detects only those shared references explicitly indicated by assignment (e.g., \texttt{x = y}) or by inclusion in collections (i.e., mutable objects stored in a list, a tuple, or a dictionary).
-This covers all instances of shared references in our dataset; we will extend CRABS to detect shared references established by other mechanisims in the future.
+This covers all instances of shared references in our dataset; we will extend CRABS to detect shared references established by other mechanisms in the future.
+Finally, CRABS produces a single information flow graph per notebook, even when multiple execution paths are possible (e.g., due to conditional statements) given different input data.
+When different execution paths yield different information flows, the output of CRABS represents the union of those flows.